zyrgit/GreenRouteCode/README.md

 # GreenRouteCode
 Code for GreenRoute.
-To run some of the code, put these folders under your home directory (~/).
+To run some of the code, put all folders under your home directory (~/).